ezekg/flint/README.md

 Use this if your context is *not* indentical across breakpoints.

+*You must include an argument for each breakpoint in your config.*

 ```scss
 //  .parent {
 //	   @include flint(10 8 6 4);